New wave music: Decline and successors

 In September 1988, Billboard launched its Modern Rock chart, the acts on which reflected a wide variety of stylistic influences.
-New wave's legacy remained in the large influx of acts from the UK, and acts that were popular in rock discos, as well as the chart's name, which reflects the way new wave was marketed as "modern".
+New wave's legacy remained in the large influx of acts from the UK and acts that were popular in rock discos, as well as the chart's name, which reflects the way new wave was marketed as "modern".
 According to Steve Graves, new wave's indie spirit was crucial to the development of college rock and grunge/alternative rock in the latter half of the 1980s and onward.
-Conversely, according to Robert Christgau, "in America, the original New Wave was a blip commercially, barely touching the nascent alt-rock counterculture of the '80s."